0xhokusai/hokusai-get-started/README.md

 ## Get Started

+To get started with Hokusai API fastly, please clone this repository and proceed with the following tutorial.

 ### 1. Obtain API Key

-Please apply for an API Key via the form [here](https://hokusai.app/pre-register).
+Please apply for an API Key from [here](https://hokusai.app/pre-register).
 It takes for 2~3 business days to issue the API Key.

 ### 2. Create your wallet